 A new paradigm

 In thinking about the future of architecture, and pushing my view of how our world will develop in the future under machine intelligence guidance, I needed a way to explain the core concepts.
 To get the fundamental ethos of the new high density, but ecologically friendly, design I needed a new way to present the information to the masses in a digestible format.
-I came up with the idea of ‘block space diagrams’ (BSD).
+I came up with the idea of 'block space diagrams' (BSD).
 The idea is that you take a modular space, a space that is standards compliant, and you arrange it in a new way.
+Each block is 4m x 4m x 4m.
 In essence is like playing with building blocks, like Legos, except the blocks are entire spaces rather than a bit of a wall.
-Here is an example of a ‘block space diagram’ showing the stages of rearranging a standard building design (1) into a future concept (7);
+Here is an example of a 'block space diagram' showing the stages of rearranging a standard building design (1) into a future concept (7);

 This probably doesn't mean much at the moment, so lets break it down.
 The idea is to take diagram 1, and transform it into diagram 7.
 Starting with 1;

 In BSD 2 we start moving things around.
 Although it defies gravity we shift all the flat units over to the side.
-Looking at the flats we see that this sideways shift has exposed half of the top of the lower flats, and we can slap a roof garden on top of this space.
+Looking at the flats we see that this sideways shift has exposed half of the top of the lower flats, and we can slap a new roof garden block on top of this space.
 Every British person is entitled to their own private English walled garden, and this design does just that.

 BSD 3 we can start to address the whole 'defies gravity' thing, and move the top block down to fill most of the gap.
 It's not perfect but it's a start.
 We also keep the garden and just build out over more of the car parking space.
 The most notable thing is the reduction in height, it now dropped down to a 4 story building, but we'll get back to that later as we want to get back to 5 stories.